cdnbye/documentation/en/ios/usage.md

     return true
 }
 ```
+Where YOUR_TOKEN is your Customer ID.
+Please replace it by your own token obtained from console, click [here](/en/bindings?id=app-id-and-token) for more information.

 #### Usage
 When initializing an AVPlayer (or any other video player) instance, before passing it a URL, pass that URL through CDNBye P2P Engine: